luca-bassoricci/gitlab/doc/administration/geo/replication/multiple_servers.md

 then make the following modifications:

-1. Edit `/etc/gitlab/gitlab.rb` on each application server in the **secondary** cluster, and add the following:
+1. Edit `/etc/gitlab/gitlab.rb` on each application server in the **secondary** site, and add the following:

    ```ruby
    ##